atomix/atomix/README.md

 ### Protocols
 The `copycat-core` project is purely an implementation of the Raft consensus algorithm.
 It does not implement any specific transport aside from a `local` transport for testing.
-Instead, the CopyCat API is designed to allow users to implement the transport layer using the `Protocol` API.
-CopyCat does, however, provide some core protocol implementations in the `copycat-netty` and `copycat-vertx` projects.
+Instead, the Copycat API is designed to allow users to implement the transport layer using the `Protocol` API.
+Copycat does, however, provide some core protocol implementations in the `copycat-netty` and `copycat-vertx` projects.

 ### Endpoints
-CopyCat provides a framework for building fault-tolerant [state machines](#state-machines) on the Raft consensus algorithm, but fault-tolerant distributed systems are of no use if they can't be accessed from the outside world.
-CopyCat's `Endpoint` API facilitates creating user-facing interfaces (servers) for submitting [commands](#commands) to the CopyCat cluster.
+Copycat provides a framework for building fault-tolerant [state machines](#state-machines) on the Raft consensus algorithm, but fault-tolerant distributed systems are of no use if they can't be accessed from the outside world.
+Copycat's `Endpoint` API facilitates creating user-facing interfaces (servers) for submitting [commands](#commands) to the Copycat cluster.

 # Getting Started

 ### Creating a [state machine](#state-machines)
-To create a state machine in CopyCat, simply extend the `StateMachine` class.
+To create a state machine in Copycat, simply extend the `StateMachine` class.

 ```java